PMKielstra/EscapeIDSO/docs/Solutions.md

 * You shouldn't be able to break anything by clicking around, as long as you don't do something obviously silly like deleting files without knowing what they do.

+* If all else fails and you break things horribly, turn off the relevant computer and boot it from the ISO again.
+That will reset it to the state it was in at the beginning of the game.
+Immersion goes out the window but at least you have a chance to solve all the puzzles.

 ## Specific Hints and Solutions

 ### What do I do first?